Linaro/website/_posts/2017/01/2017-01-25-16-12-release-linaro-enterprise-reference-platform-now-available.markdown

 - blog
 ---

 The Linaro Enterprise Group (LEG) is pleased to announce the 16.12 release for the Linaro Enterprise Reference Platform.
-To find out more, visit [platforms.linaro.org](https://platforms.linaro.org/) or click [here](http://releases.linaro.org/reference-platform/enterprise/16.12/?utm_source=platforms.linaro&utm_medium=submenu) to download the release.
+Click [here](http://releases.linaro.org/reference-platform/enterprise/16.12/?utm_source=platforms.linaro&utm_medium=submenu) to download the release.

 The goal of the Linaro Enterprise Reference Platform is to provide a product quality, end to end, documented, open source platform for Arm based Enterprise servers.
 The Reference Platform includes boot firmware, kernel, a choice of userspace distributions and additional relevant open source projects.
 The Linaro Enterprise Reference Platform is built and tested on 96Boards RP-Certified hardware and the Linaro Developer Cloud.
 It is intended to be a reference example for use as a foundation for products based on open source technologies.